 - 15 amp extension cord (shore plug)

 Every electrical system needs to be protected.
 You can’t just run a wire from your battery to an outlet or load and expect it to be ok.
 You need a fuse box.
 Loads need to be isolated and on their own fuse.
 I used a Blue Sea 12 circuit fuse panel to protect and distribute all the 12V DC system loads.
-For additional protection, each battery has a 200 amp circuit breaker within 12″ of the positive post.
+For additional protection, each battery has a 200 amp fuse within 12″ of the positive post.
 There is a 150 amp breaker between the battery isolator and the alternator power.
 For the 110V AC side of the system, there are two, single pole circuit breakers: one for the main load/ power coming in and the other is for the AC outlets.

 For the main battery disconnect to the front batteries, I used one of these and mounted it to the driver’s side seat pedestal.
 The rear 200ah battery is able to be shut off at the 200A battery breaker.